 - How you engage with troubling thought patterns you might experience

 - The way you react to external stimuli

-- The actions you take and the way you ‘show up’ as a leader in times of crisis
+- The actions you take, the words you use and the way you ‘show up’ as a leader in times of crisis

 As a leader, you many not feel as though you are always entirely in control of these things – your thoughts especially – although practicing mindfulness and cognitive behaviour therapy can help with challenging or unhelpful thoughts.
 The vast majority of the time, you have the most control over these things in comparison to the other two circles.

 If we apply this to COVID-19, things within our Circle of Control include whether we wash our hands often, following the Ministry of Health’s Alert Level requirements and using socially distanced greetings (like the East Cove Wave).